mrkaleArduinoLib/gbj_appled/README.md

 ## enable(), disable()

 #### Description
-The methods manipulate ability of the led, either enables or disable it.
+The methods manipulate ability of the led, either enables or disables it.
+* If the led is disabled, the internal code is working the same way as in enabled mode, but the physical manipulation with led's GPIO pin is suppressed as it was at blocked led.

 #### Syntax
     void enable()